sanlocoz/LandClassifier/README.md

 `Vegetation, 0.3 <= NIR <= 0.8 and RED <= 0.1` <br>
 `Soil, 0.20 <= NIR <= 0.40 and 0.20 <= RED <= 0.40`

+The implementation is in <a href = "">GenerateWaterSoilVegetationRandomMap</a> function within the module.

 ## Sample graphical output of the classification